TLindqvist/TransactionMonad/README.md

 - Dapper.Fsharp does not support such complex queries as LINQ and EF Core does.
 This means that you might have to resort to raw SQL.
 Personally, I am fine with that since the database layer is testable,e specially with test containters.
 - The biggest upside is that the persistance layer will be a separate module will work the same way all of the time.
   A layer that can be tested in isolation.
 A layer that can be used by less experienced programmers.

+## FsToolkit.ErrorHandling

+One of the most reusable packages in all of the F# ecosystem is FsToolkit.ErrorHandling.
+It uses a lot of the design patterns that is common in functional programming.
+I have chosen to add it as one of tha last commits in this experiment so that the difference it makes can be viewed.
+Although mnor the difference in `DbStuff` is a nice one.